broadinstitute/2024-06-24-python-novice-lesson/episodes/06-files.md

 - Use `glob.glob(pattern)` to create a list of files whose names match a pattern.
 - Use `*` in a pattern to match zero or more characters, and `?` to match any single character.
+- Once you have a list of filenames, you can use loops to analyze the files.

 ::::::::::::::::::::::::::::::::::::::::::::::::::